RohitSathye/Multi-Label-Classification-AML-Project-2023/README.md

 model, ResNet with Dropout and Resnet with Data Augmentation.
 After training, we analysed and compared the performance of our models using F-beta score and Cross Entropy Loss.

-The following repository contains both the Python NOtebook and Python files.
+The following repository contains both the Python Notebook and Python files.
 The Planet_data.npz file is a compressed mapping of the images with the labels.